aldesantis/alessandro.codes/src/content/Evergreen notes/Brand management aims to turn brands into landmarks.md

 A couple of examples: when you think soda, you think Coca-Cola; when you think fast food, you think McDonald’s.

-This takes time, and it’s become much harder to do because of cultural fragmentation: [[Cultural fragmentation causes market fragmentation]].
+This takes time, and it’s become much harder to do because of cultural fragmentation: [[Evergreen notes/Cultural fragmentation causes market fragmentation]].

 ## References